Why do we call our parents "Mom" and "Dad"?

 The short answer

-We typically call their parents "Mom" and "Dad" due to a natural linguistic development where the simple and instinctual sounds "ma" and "pa" are among the first babies articulate.
-Once children are adults, they continue to use "Mom" and "Dad" due to its reinforcement of family roles.
+We typically call their parents "Mom" and "Dad" due to a natural linguistic development where the simple and instinctual sounds "ma" and "pa" are among the first sounds babies articulate.
+As children grow up, they continue to use "Mom" and "Dad" because these terms reinforce family roles and establish a sense of familiarity and affection.
+This is why kids call their parents "Mom" and "Dad" instead of using their real names.

 The long answer

 First I'll cover why it is that kids use terms like "Mom" and "Dad" (with remarkably similar sounds across languages).
-Then I'll go into some possible reasons why these titles stick in favor of Mom and Dad's real names.
+Then I'll go into some possible reasons why these titles stick, even as kids grow up and are capable of using more complex words or their parents' actual names.

 Where did "mom" and "dad" come from?